 This table lists the estimated OLS coefficients and includes the indicators.
-Regression was u for year fixed effects, but results are not available due to space limitations.
+Regression was used to control for year fixed effects, but results are not available due to space limitations.
 For variable definitions see Table 2.
-Superscripts a-cindicate two-way significance at the 1%, 5%, and 10% levels.
+Superscripts a-c indicate two-way significance at the 1%, 5%, and 10% levels.